steevanb/doctrine-events/README.md

 onCreateEntityDefineFieldValues
 -------------------------------

-Dispactched when UnitOfWork defined entity field values
+Dispactched when UnitOfWork define entity field values

 Installation
 ------------

-Add it to your composeR.json :
+Add it to your composer.json :
 ```yml
 {
     "require": {